William Henry Bragg

-Biography
+Early life and education

-Early years
+William Henry Bragg was born on 2 July 1862 in Westward, Cumberland, England, the son of Robert John Bragg, a merchant marine officer and farmer, and Mary Wood, a clergyman's daughter.
+His mother died when he was age 7, and was raised by his uncle (also named William Bragg) at Market Harborough.
+He was educated at the Grammar School there, at King William's College on the Isle of Man, and, having won an exhibition, at Trinity College, Cambridge.
+He graduated in 1884 as third Wrangler, and in 1885 was awarded First Class Honours in the mathematical tripos.

-Bragg was born at Westward, near Wigton, Cumberland, England, the son of Robert John Bragg, a merchant marine officer and farmer, and his wife Mary née Wood, a clergyman's daughter.
-When Bragg was seven years old, his mother died, and he was raised by his uncle, also named William Bragg, at Market Harborough, Leicestershire.
-He was educated at the Grammar School there, at King William's College on the Isle of Man and, having won an exhibition (scholarship), at Trinity College, Cambridge.
-He graduated in 1884 as third wrangler, and in 1885 was awarded a first class honours in the mathematical tripos.
+Career and research

 University of Adelaide

-In 1885, at the age of 23, Bragg was appointed (Sir Thomas) Elder Professor of Mathematics and Experimental Physics in the University of Adelaide, Australia, and started work there early in 1886.
-Being a skilled mathematician, at that time he had limited knowledge of physics, most of which was in the form of applied mathematics he had learnt at Trinity.
-Also at that time, there were only about a hundred students doing full courses at Adelaide, of whom less than a handful belonged to the science school, whose deficient teaching facilities Bragg improved by apprenticing himself to a firm of instrument makers.
-Bragg was an able and popular lecturer; he encouraged the formation of the student union, and the attendance, free of charge, of science teachers at his lectures.
+In 1885, Bragg was appointed Elder Professor of Mathematics and Physics at the University of Adelaide in Australia, and started work there in early 1886.
+Being a skilled mathematician, at that time he had limited knowledge of physics, most of which was in the form of applied mathematics he had learnt at Trinity College.
+Also at that time, there were only about a hundred students doing full courses at Adelaide, of whom less than a handful belonged to the science school, whose deficient teaching facilities he improved by apprenticing himself to a firm of instrument makers.
+He was an able and popular lecturer; he encouraged the formation of the student union, and the attendance, free of charge, of science teachers at his lectures.

 Bragg's interest in physics developed, particularly in the field of electromagnetism.
 In 1895, he was visited by Ernest Rutherford, en route from New Zealand to Cambridge; this was the commencement of a lifelong friendship.
-Bragg had a keen interest in the new discovery of X-rays by Wilhelm Röntgen.
-On 29 May 1896 at Adelaide, Bragg demonstrated before a meeting of local doctors the application of "X-rays to reveal structures that were otherwise invisible".
+He had a keen interest in the new discovery of X-rays by Wilhelm Röntgen.
+On 29 May 1896 at Adelaide, he demonstrated before a meeting of local doctors the application of "X-rays to reveal structures that were otherwise invisible".
 Samuel Barbour, senior chemist of F. H. Faulding & Co., an Adelaide pharmaceutical manufacturer, supplied the necessary apparatus in the form of a Crookes tube, a glass discharge tube.
 The tube had been obtained at Leeds, England, where Barbour visited the firm of Reynolds and Branson, a manufacturer of photographic and laboratory equipment.
 Barbour returned to Adelaide in April 1896.
 Barbour had conducted his own experiments shortly after return to Australia, but results were limited due to limited battery power.
 At the University, the tube was attached to an induction coil and a battery borrowed from Sir Charles Todd, Bragg's father-in-law.
-The induction coil was utilized to produce the electric spark necessary for Bragg and Barbour to "generate short bursts of X-rays".
+The induction coil was utilised to produce the electric spark necessary for Bragg and Barbour to "generate short bursts of X-rays".
 The audience was favorably impressed.
-Bragg availed himself as a test subject, in the manner of Röntgen and allowed an X-ray photograph to be taken of his hand.
+He availed himself as a test subject, in the manner of Röntgen and allowed an X-ray photograph to be taken of his hand.
 The image of the fingers in his hand revealed "an old injury to one of his fingers sustained when using the turnip chopping machine on his father's farm in Cumbria".